adamrduffy/complicated-questions-simple-answers/README.md

 http://stackoverflow.com/a/2943575

+## What are the similarities and difference between ArrayList and LinkedList?
+Both implement the Java List interface.
+ArrayList is implemented using resizable arrays.
+LinkedList is implemented using a doubly linked list.

+For bonus points ask if they know the Big O for each:
+ArrayList is O(1) for get, typically O(1) for addition but could be O(n) if the array has to be resized, O(n) for deletion.
+LinkedList is O(n) for get, O(1) for addition and O(n) for deletion.

+## What are the similarities and difference between HashMap and TreeMap?
+Both implement the Java Map interface.
+Both do not support duplicate keys.
+TreeMap is used when the entries need to be sorted.
+HashMap when ordering is not important.
+HashMap uses hashCode method on the key to find the location of the value.
+TreeMap uses red-black tree, i.e. a self-balancing binary search tree.

+For bonus points ask if they know the Big O for each:
+HashMap is O(1) for get, TreeMap is O(log n) for get.

+## When would you use the transient keyword?
+Transient modifier tells the Java object serialization to exclude the field when serializing an instance of the class

+## When would you use the volatile keyword?
+(NOTE: this is a very rarely used keyword, it is unlikely you will get a correct answer, useful to see if a candidate will cheat by looking it up or be honest and say "I don't know")
+Indicates that the variable will be modified by different threads.
+Does not hold a lock, so it is possible to "miss an update".

 ## Tiles

 Tiles allows authors to define page fragments which can be assembled into a complete page at runtime.
 These fragments, or tiles, can be used as simple includes in order to reduce the duplication of common page elements or embedded within other tiles to develop a series of reusable templates.
 These templates streamline the development of a consistent look and feel across an entire application.